Australia national rugby league team: 1980s

 During the 1986 Kangaroo tour of Great Britain and France a then record northern hemisphere crowd of 50,383 attended the first test of the Ashes series at Old Trafford with the Walle Lewis led Australians winning 38–16.
 On 16 December 1986 the Kangaroos set a new record for largest-ever winning margin in a Test match at 52–0 against France.
 In their two Tests against France, the Australians ran in 96 points and conceded just a single penalty goal.
 After suffering such heavy losses, France decided to call off their proposed 1987 tour of Australia.
 This became the second consecutive tour of Europe in which Australia had won all their games.
 By the end of the tour, Terry Lamb had become the first player to appear in every match on a Kangaroo Tour.
 For this tour Wally Lewis, Greg Dowling, Bob Lindner, Gene Miles (Wynnum Manly) and Bryan Neibling (Redcliffe) became the last players selected to tour from the Brisbane Rugby League competition.
 By being named as tour captain, Wally Lewis became the first Queenslander to captain a Kangaroo Tour since Tom Gorman in 1929/30.

 Australia crashed to a defeat on Tuesday 21 July 1987, when the Kangaroo dominance of the international game suffered a setback.
-New Zealand were their opponents in a match at Lang Park which had been arranged to fill the gap created by the non-appearance of France.
+New Zealand were their opponents in a match at Lang Park in Brisbane, which had been arranged to fill the gap created by the non-appearance of France.
 New Zealand won the game 13–6.
 The next four internationals between Australia and New Zealand were all staged in New Zealand, and all were won by the Kangaroos.

 During the 1988 Great Britain Lions tour the Ashes were successfully retained by Australia by winning the first two Tests, however Great Britain won the third test 26–12 at the Sydney Football Stadium, ending a 15-game winning streak between the two teams that stretched back to the third Ashes test of 1978.
 Later that month, Australia's 62-point win over Papua New Guinea in the NSW country town of Wagga Wagga set a new record for largest winning margin in international rugby league.
 Australian dual international winger Michael O'Connor also set a new record for most points scored by an individual in international rugby league (30 points – 4 tries, 7 goals).
 Also in 1988, as part of the bicentenary celebrations, Australia played a one-off test match against Rest Of The World at the Sydney Football Stadium, winning the one-off test 22–10.
-The 1985–1988 Rugby League World Cup culminated in the World Cup Final against New Zealand at Auckland's Eden Park ground (the home of NZ rugby union).
-Australia won a brutal World Cup Final 25–12 in front of 47,363.
+The 1985–1988 Rugby League World Cup culminated in the World Cup final against New Zealand at Auckland's Eden Park ground (the home of NZ rugby union).
+Australia won a brutal World Cup final 25–12 in front of 47,363.
 Captain Wally Lewis broke his arm during the game.